The Florida Climate Center serves as the primary resource for climate data, information, and services in the state of Florida.

 Tallahassee, FL

-Based on current data and forecast models, the Climate Prediction Center (CPC) the ENSO alert system status is set to La Niña Advisory.
-La Niña conditions are currently present, with below normal sea surface temperatures across the central and eastern equatorial Pacific Ocean.
-Forecast models predict that La Niña conditions will continue through the winter, with a transition to ENSO-neutral likely during mid- to late spring 2018.
-Taking into account the ENSO forecast and long-term trends, the CPC seasonal outlook favors above-normal temperatures and below-normal precipitation for Florida through March 2018.
+Based on current data and forecast models, the Climate Prediction Center (CPC) the ENSO alert system is currently set to “Not Active”.
+ENSO-neutral conditions are currently present, with sea surface temperatures (SST) near- to above-average across most of the Pacific Ocean.
+ENSO-neutral and El Nino conditions are approximately equally favored through summer and fall seasons.
+The CPC seasonal outlook favors above-normal temperatures for Florida through August 2017.

 Drought-Related Impacts.